 These places are probably less known to many.
 They are located in the south of San Pedro de Atacama, and they are generally skipped by tourists as most of them head to the north to Bolivia.
 True, these places to me, do have a lower priority compared to other places that I was about to see in the next couple of days but it gave me an overview of the desert: We passed the Atacama Salt Flat heading to Toconao, another small town nearby with San Lucas Church and its old orchards.
 In fact, the Atacama Salt Flat is the largest salt flat in Chile and the third-largest in the world (but still nothing compared to Uyuni).
 There, we walked through the trails of the Chaxa Lagoon, as the entire area is the biggest habitat for three kinds of flamingos in the world (and I will talk about that later).

 After observing some birds, we headed to yet another Altiplanic Lagoons at the foot of the volcanoes – and that’s why the region is filled with geysers and hot springs.
-The water sources in the Atacama is also very mineral-rich, like the Miscanti Lagoon and Miñiques Lagoon, is given vibrant turquoise color, and form a picturesque picture with vicuñas (a very common animal in the Atacama).
+The water sources in the Atacama are also very mineral-rich, like the Miscanti Lagoon and Miñiques Lagoon, are given vibrant turquoise color, and form a picturesque picture with vicuñas (a very common animal in the Atacama).

 It is a comparatively easy expedition from San Pedro de Atacama and it’s a good way to start your trip.
 You have some time to recover from traveling and adapt to the altitude.
 Explore the town in the evening, enjoy the view and the sunset, have dinner in one of the restaurants and grab an empanada; Most importantly, stock up for your upcoming journeys because many of the upcoming day trips start really early in the morning (like 5 am).
 While most of the guide day trips usually start before breakfast time, most of the trips include a simple breakfast (i.e. bread, fruits, tea, coffee, milk, hot chocolate, and juice) that they brought with them in their coach bus.
 The food is not bad at all, but I reckon it may be nice to check if your hostel or homestay owner would offer a packed breakfast or snack; or if needed to, prepare your own.